search icon

 File necessary tax forms

-Your tax obligations don’t end when your business ceases operations.
-You must formalize the business dissolution with your state and local governments as well as the IRS for taxes.
+A business’s tax obligations don’t automatically end when the business ceases operations.
+The business needs to formalize the business dissolution with its state and local governments, as well as the IRS; failing to complete this step could lead to additional tax liabilities.
 This includes finishing up any payroll obligations.

 Wind up affairs